 Our Trust.Zone review ranks the company among the more affordable VPN options, which is not surprising, considering its simplicity and lack of features.
 The website advertises three distinct packages:

-The monthly rate of $6.99 is not that steep in light of the competitors’ pricing.
-For example, ExpressVPN will charge you double for the same subscription period.
-Still, Trust.Zone’s best-value deal is fixed on a $3.33 rate and comes with the 1-year package.
+The monthly rate of $8.88 is fairly affordable.
+Trust.Zone’s best-value deal is fixed on a $2.88 rate and comes with the 2-year package.

 The Trust.Zone app is a reliable tool that comes in handy for first-time users.
 The price is very affordable and can further be reduced with a Trust.Zone coupon (but only if you ask for it).
 Should your needs exceed basic VPN functionality though, you might be better off choosing a more feature-packed solution.